amaria33/Creating-A-New-Folder-Using-Command-Prompt/README.md

 <h1>Creating A New Folder Using Command Prompt</h1>

 <h2>Description</h2>
-As an entry-level help desk technician, a basic task you might need to know is creating a new folder for another user by using command prompt.
+As an entry level help desk technician, a basic task you might need to know is creating a new folder for another user by using command prompt.
 Here's a step-by-step guide to assist you:
 <br />

 <h2>Languages and Utilities Used</h2>